Shocking Behind-the-Scenes Secrets From Your Favorite Movies

 “I was thinking that as well,” Spielberg answered.
 “The poor guy was a wonderful British stuntman who had practiced his sword skills for months in order to do this job, and was quite surprised by the idea that we would dispatch him in 5 minutes,” Ford recounts, “but he flourished his sword, I pulled out my gun and shot him, and then we went back to England.”

-7. Michael Caine was so shocked when he first saw Heath Ledger as the Joker, that he forgot his lines
+6. Michael Caine was so shocked by Heath Ledger as the Joker, that he forgot his lines

 You’d be hard-pressed to find someone on the set of The Dark Knight who wasn’t impressed by Heath Ledger’s now-legendary performance as the Joker.
 That said, Michael Caine is also one of the most accomplished actors in Hollywood, so when even he is stunned beyond words, you understand just how incredible Ledger was.